TTC This one-month course is a profound experience that helps to establish a firm

 Two uniforms and a TTC Manual are included in the course donation.

 Foreign Nationals are required to bring their original passport with a valid visa for India.
-The correct visa for this course is the student visa.
+The correct visa for this course is the student visa although entry ('x' type) visa is also acceptable.
+However issuance by the Government of the letter of recognition for issuance of student visa is still pending.
+Therefore at present a tourist visa is currently being accepted by the local authorities for this course.
 If one plans to visit India for several weeks or months before or after the course, the relevant High Commission or Embassy of India should be consulted for the appropriate visa.

 Further Sivananda Courses